-Important: To ensure that the wearer always has adequate information about the fabric properties of individual garments, the names of chemicals and chemical products including approximate concentrations of components as well as performance levels obtained for liquid repellency and penetration are described in each aarment's markina.
+Important: To ensure that the wearer always has adequate information about the fabric properties of individu-Important: to ensure that the weater always has adequate information about the fabric properties of individu-al garments, the names of chemicals and chemical products including approximate concentrations of com-ponents as well as performance levels obtained for liquid repellency and penetration are described in each garment's marking.

 When a collection is implemented, we advise a performance test with exposure to the hazardous substances under real conditions.
 For the wearer's safety, the manufacturer's instructions must be followed as regards cleaning procedures and reapplication of treatments.
-Reapplications shall always be performed by the garment contractor on a clean garment before being delivered to a wearer, in the event of accidental contact with liquid chemicals, the user must immediately leave the workplace and remove the garments to check the damage.
+Reapplications shall always be performed by the garment contractor on a clean garment before being delivered to a wearer.
+In the event of accidental contact with liquid chemicals, the user must immediately leave the workplace and remove the garments to check the damage.